AndrewEllis93/Print-Tuning-Guide/README.md

         - The objects are too small.
 It's normal for [smaller infill areas to look a bit more overextruded than larger infill areas.](#small-infill-areas-look-overextruded)

 ### Notes on Dimensional Accuracy
 I find the below method to result in prints that are within my personal acceptable tolerances, and work well for Voron parts.
+It's an aesthetics-first approach that also happens to get "good enough" dimensional accuracy in my experience.

-Voron parts are designed both for some shrinkage, and for reasonable tolerances, so **don't go crazy with calipers and comparing measurements to CAD/STL dimensions.**
+**Voron parts are designed for some shrinkage**, and for reasonable tolerances, so don't go crazy with calipers and comparing measurements to CAD/STL dimensions.
+In many cases they are not intended to match.

 With the Voron test prints, as long as:
 - The thread tests screw together nicely, and